 There are occasions when taking out a short-term loan or spending sums on your credit card is unavoidable.
 But getting trapped into a debt cycle is all too easy.
 It doesn’t have to happen if you only borrow what you need, read the fine print, research all of your options before pulling the trigger and make timely repayments.

 Take control and stay on top of your finances.
-Prepare for those unexpected situations that inevitably happen from time to time.
+Then, prepare for those unexpected situations that inevitably happen from time to time.
 Avoiding the debt trap can be difficult, but it is even more difficult once you’re sucked into the cycle.
-Some simple steps – even taken little by little – will reap big rewards.
+However, some simple steps – even taken little by little – will reap big rewards.